HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Method

 \subsection{Relation to PHASE~\cite{Lipman:2021:PTD}}

-While derived from very different mathematical principles and a different motivation, our method has a close relation to the PHASE model proposed by Lipman.
-PHASE is motivated by smoothly approximating an \emph{occupancy function} $o(\bm{x})$, which outputs $1$ outside the object, $-1$ inside, and $0$ on the surface.
+While derived from different mathematical principles and motivations, our method is closely related to the PHASE model proposed by Lipman.
+It is motivated by smoothly approximating an \emph{occupancy function} $o(\bm{x})$, which is defined as $1$ outside, $-1$ inside, and $0$ on the surface.

-In the supplementary material, we show that there is a close relation between our heat field $h$ and the smoothed occupancy function $o$.
-We further show that our theory and derivation have led to additional insights and significant differences in implementation and results.
+In the supplement, we show that there is a close relation between our heat field $h$ and the smoothed occupancy function $o$.
+We also show that our theory and derivation provide additional insights and significant differences in implementation and results.
 In particular, PHASE's theory introduces a condition stating that the boundary loss weight $w_b$ should be small, whereas our theory emphasizes the need for a firm boundary condition (\Cref{eq:heat} and \Cref{fig:phase-boundary-weight}).

-Furthermore, we found that optimizing occupancy field in the PHASE model can be numerically unstable when the regularized occupancy $o$ approaches $1$ or $-1$.
-When used together with the eikonal loss, it can lead to unbounded network weight derivatives, impeding the optimization.
-Optimizing directly for the signed distance function like in our method avoids this issue.
+We further found that optimizing occupancy field in the PHASE model, when used together with the eikonal loss, can lead to unbounded network weight derivatives, impeding the optimization.
+Our method avoids this issue.